Body Tracking Overview

 2D bounding boxDefines the box surrounding the object in the image represented as four 2D points.Four pixel coordinates

-MaskProvides the pixels which really belong to the object and those of the background.Binary mask
+MaskDistinguishes the pixels that actually belong to the object from those of the background.Binary mask

 Detection confidenceA lower confidence means the object might not be localized perfectly or that its label is uncertain.0 - 100